alif898/Weather-Forecast-Fetcher/README.md

 ## Introduction

-I love to cycle during my free time and weather is always something we need to check before heading out.
+I love to cycle during my free time and the weather is always something we need to check before heading out.
 Unfortuantely I can be a bit absent-minded on this and many times I chose a route that was going to rain, which usually means I have to cut my session short, especially if the rain is too heavy.
 Of course, there are many weather related apps and services which can help me with this, but naturally, I was keen to build my own custom solution.